LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-for-chat.md

 2. **Standard 2: GDPR**

    LivePerson has worked to ensure compliance with the EU General Data Protection Regulation (GDPR).
 Please read more on the LivePerson [website](https://www.liveperson.com/security).
+3. **Standard 3: US: Privacy Shield certification**

+   LivePerson has had European operations for years is compliant with the current European data privacy rules.
+To learn more, click [here](https://www.privacyshield.gov/participant?id=a2zt00000004og8AAA&status=Active).

 ## When to use secure forms?